NetworkedPlanet/charity-commission-data/README.md

 Please see the text file named COPYING in this repository for the full text of the license.
 IF for any reason you do not have that file, the full text of the license is available at http://www.gnu.org/licenses/

+## Spotted An Error ?

+Please let us know by filing an issue on GitHub at https://github.com/NetworkedPlanet/charity-commission-data/issues